vkartik1/AI_ML/predict_supplier_Python/Readme.md

 Helm Note (optional read): This just describes what changes were done to generate the code.
 Feel free to skip this notes section.
 1. I have created the helm directories with the "helm create supplier-chart" command.
 2. The deployment.yaml that was created in previous section (Kubernetes support) is used instead of the default serices.yaml and deployment.yaml created by the helm create command.
-The deployment.yaml has been splt to deployment.yaml and service.yaml with variables instead of hardcoded values.
+The deployment.yaml has been split to deployment.yaml and service.yaml with variables instead of hardcoded values.
 3. Deleted other yaml files and modified the  values.yaml to keep the port#s consistent with the values used in previous steps: load balancer port=6000.
 4. Review the values.yaml for the comment "Modification", to see what changes were done.